We consider the environment in the entire product life cycle from planning and product design to transport and post-consumption recycling.

 Adoption of F-to-P direct recycling technology

-Active Implementation of Recycled PET Bottles Overseas
+Active Implementation of Recycled PET Bottles within the Group

-Introducing and Promoting Product Labels Made with Recycled PET Bottles
+Product Labels Made with Recycled PET Bottles

 Suntory Beverage & Food Ltd. introduced product label made with recycled PET bottles in part of 2L bottles for major non-alcoholic beverages such as (Mineral Water) Suntory Tennensui, Iyemon and Suntory Oolong Tea in November 2010 and currently uses role label* method for all its products.

-This label is the first role label in the industry to use recycled PET bottles and the percentage of recycle PET bottles used has been increased from 60% to 80% in March 2012.
+This label is the first role label in the industry to use recycled PET bottles and the percentage of recycle PET used has been increased from 60% to 80% in March 2012.

-Bio: Actively Use of Plant-derived Resin
+Bio: Active Use of Plant-based Resin

-Aiming for 100% plant-derived plastic
+Aiming for 100% plant-based plastic

-Efforts in Cans, Glass Bottles, and Barrels
+Cans, Glass Bottles, and Barrels

 Lightweighting in Cans